adlnet/xapi-profiles/xapi-profiles-structure.md

 A Profile Author MUST include the keys of any non-primitive objects in `any`, `all`, and `none` in additional `@context` beyond the ones provided by this specification.

+A Profile Author MUST ensure that values included within `any`, `all`, and `none` are valid xAPI values based on a Rule's `location` and `selector`.
+* xAPI data conformance is based off of the optional `xAPIVersion` Profile value.
+    * When `xAPIVersion` is not specified, xAPI data should be validated via the most recent version of xAPI
+    * When `xAPIVersion` is specified, xAPI data should be validated against the specified version of xAPI

 A Learning Record Provider authoring a Statement for the Statement Template including this Statement Template Rule:
 * MUST include at least one matchable value if `presence` is `included`
 * MUST NOT include any unmatchable values if `presence` is `included`